-Important Fire Information
+Additional Fire Information

-It is important for all University of Tennessee Southern employees and students to be aware of the various types of fires and fire extinguishers.
+It is important for all employees and students to be aware of the various types of fires and fire extinguishers.

 Types of Fires: There are three types, or classes, of fires which are denoted by letter codes.